Azure-Samples/cognitive-services-dotnet-sdk-samples/SearchV7/EntitySearch/README.md

-# Bing Web Search SDK Samples
+# Bing Entity Search SDK Samples

 These samples will show you how to get up and running using the SDKs for various Bing Search services.
 They'll cover a few rudimentary use cases and hopefully express best practices for interacting with the data from these APIs.